How To Recognize Arousal Addiction Symptoms

 • Look for a suitable substitute for your urge.
 Exercise, writing, even chewing gum can distract you from your desire to engage in sexually stimulating situations.

-• Make an effort at creating personal connections or bonds with people that have nothing to do with sexual stimuli.
+• Make an effort at creating personal connections with people that have nothing to do with sexual stimuli.

-• Take a sexual break.
+• Take a break from sex.
 If you’re in a relationship where sex is a component, this may require a conversation with your partner in order to be understood.

 Guy-Stuff-Counseling-porn-addiction-wide-cta.jpg